img02/leetcode/118 Pascal's Triangle/README.md

 The first two rows are all 1s.

-every rows 0th and nth values are ones.
+every rows first and last values are ones.

 Every other value at index [j] is the sum of the previous rows [j-1] and [j].